oamg/leapp/docs/source/messaging.md

 ## Using messaging to send data between actors

-The Leapp framework uses messages to send data to other actors are executed afterwards.
+The Leapp framework uses messages to send data to other actors that are executed afterward.
 Messages are defined through the models we have declared [earlier](first-actor.html#creating-a-model).
-Actors can consume those messages and produce data based on their input.
+Actors can consume these messages and produce data based on their input.

-As an example in this part of the tutorial, we will consume Hostname messages and resolve the IPs for those hostnames and create a ResolvedHostname model to send a new type of message.
+As an example, the actors will consume Hostname messages, resolve the IPs for those hostnames, and create a ResolvedHostname model to send a new type of message.

-### Creating the new ResolvedHostname model
+### Creating a new ResolvedHostname model

-First we will create the new model ResolvedHostname using the snactor tool.
+Create the new ResolvedHostname model by using the snactor tool.

 ```shell
 $ snactor new-model ResolvedHostname
 ```

-Next we will assign the SystemInfoTopic to the new model and add two fields:
+Assign the SystemInfoTopic to the new model and add two fields:
-* The field `name` represents the hostname
+* The `name` field represents the hostname.
-* The fields `ips` will contain a list of strings with the IPv4 or IPv6 addresses
+* The `ips` field contains a list of strings with the IPv4 or IPv6 addresses.

 Both fields are required in this scenario.